JuliaLang/julia/doc/src/manual/functions.md

 (1, 2, (3, 4))
 ```

-Also, the function that arguments are spliced into need not be a varargs function (although it
+Also, the function that arguments are splatted into need not be a varargs function (although it
 often is):

 ```jldoctest